kgrid-demos/cpic-demo/readme.md

 ### Stopping KGrid CPIC Kit
 Stopping the running KGrid activator, library and demo web site can be accomplished with the npm stop command `npm stop`

+## Troubleshooting & Debugging
+### Application Logs
+On windows the activator, library and web demo components will start their own terminal window.
+The application logs will stream to those terminal windows

+On macs the application logs will be stored in the _cpic-kit/activator/activator.log_ and _cpic-kit/library/libray.log_ files.

 ## Development
 For CPIC Kit developers we have outlined the tools and techniques used to code, test and publish